tdavidson/feedback/README.md

 I published the aggregated results, and you can the results on my site at [Feedback Survey](http://taylordavidson.com/2013/feedback).

-I decided to share the survey on Github because I wanted to make it easy for anyone to copy and create their own, adding their own questions and ideas to it.
+I decided to share the survey struture on Github because I wanted to make it easy for anyone to copy and create their own, adding their own questions and ideas to it.

 You can read the survey questions and structure [here on Github](https://github.com/tdavidson/feedback/blob/master/survey).